quadrismegistus/literarytextmining/02_corpora/2A_intro_to_corpora.md

 ## A corpus is a question

 Every corpus asks a question.

-When designing a corpus, keep this in mind as the central principle.
+### Politics of corpora

-This means that no corpus is neutral.
+No corpus is neutral.
 If a corpus is a question, it keeps with it the circumstances of its asking.
 It has a desire to it, a goal, even if vague.

 This also means that the creation of a corpus is a social and political act. ["Raw" data is an oxymoron](https://mitpress.mit.edu/books/raw-data-oxymoron): every corpus is shaped by human choices in a specific social environment.

 When a corpus asks a question, who's included in that question?
 Who's excluded?

 Who is represented in the corpus?
-Who is erased?<sup>1</sup>

-<small><sup>1</sup>: See Lauren Klein, </small>
+Who is erased?
+At the same time, a well-designed corpus can help to reveal who has been excluded.<sup>1</sup>

+<small>1.
+For a deeper exploration of these questions, see Lauren Klein, Klein, Lauren, “[The Image of Absence: Archival Silence, Data Visualization, and James Hemings,” American Literature, 85 (2014), 661–88](http://dx.doi.org/10.1215/00029831-2367310)”</small>

+### Philosophy of corpora

+What does a corpus represent?
+What can we say of a corpus like "All Short Stories published in the *New Yorker*" that we can't say of a corpus like "One Hundred Short Stories I Found By Googling"?
+Are both "Short Story" corpora?<sup>2</sup>

+<small>2.
+If you're interested, for more on these questions see Katherine Bode's recent article, ["The Equivalence of Close and Distant Reading"](https://read-dukeupress-edu.stanford.idm.oclc.org/modern-language-quarterly/article/78/1/77/19924/The-Equivalence-of-Close-And-Distant-Reading-Or), which makes a strong case for taking these questions extremely seriously.</small>

+### Statistics of corpora

+From a statistical perspective, corpus design often aims to enable a motivated comparison: fiction vs. non-fiction, for instance.
+The COHA corpus, for instance, balances the number of texts in each decade across fiction, non-fiction, newspapers, and magazines.

+### Principles of corpus design

+[See here](https://ota.ox.ac.uk/documents/creating/dlc/chapter1.htm) for a more thorough discussion of the principles of corpus design from a corpus linguistics perspective.

 ## Corpus Design

-[See here](https://ota.ox.ac.uk/documents/creating/dlc/chapter1.htm) for a more thorough discussion of the principles of corpus design from a corpus linguistics perspective.

 ### Statistics

-From a statistical perspective, corpus design often aims to enable a motivated comparison: fiction vs. non-fiction, for instance.
-The COHA corpus, for instance, balances the number of texts in each decade across fiction, non-fiction, newspapers, and magazines.

 ### Politics